elsholz/PyGNS3/README.md

 # TODO

 - [ ] update readme
-- [ ] remove unused/ deprecated files
+- [x] remove unused/ deprecated files
 - [ ] separate development functionality from end-user functionality
     - [ ] improve logging
     - [ ] enable/ disable developer mode by provision of developer file
-- [ ] make a list of GNS3 API calls that have been or are yet to be implemented
+- [x] make a list of GNS3 API calls that have been or are yet to be implemented
+- [ ] improve test coverage

 # Overview of Endpoints and their functionality